 Vascular access nurses earn a meaningful premium over the general RN population.
 The national average for a vascular access nurse runs approximately $95,000–$102,000 per year as a staff nurse, with hospital VAT nurses at academic medical centers and VA-BC certified practitioners commonly reaching $110,000–$120,000.
 At the high end, travel vascular access nursing contracts – which are in strong demand – pay $2,200–$3,200 per week, translating to $114,000–$166,000 annualized before taxes.

 The Bureau of Labor Statistics does not classify vascular access nurses as a separate occupation.
-They are reported under SOC 29-1141 (Registered Nurses), which recorded a national median of $86,070 per year ($41.38/hour) as of May 2024.
-Vascular access nurses consistently earn above that median — typically 10–18% more — because the role requires specialty procedural training (ultrasound-guided PICC insertion, ECG-based tip confirmation), carries independent clinical decision-making responsibility, and is concentrated in hospital and outpatient settings that pay above the RN average.
+They are reported under SOC 29-1141 (Registered Nurses), which recorded a national median of $97,550 per year ($46.90/hour) and a national mean of $101,420 in the May 2025 Occupational Employment and Wage Statistics release.
+Vascular access nurses generally earn above that median because the role requires specialty procedural training (ultrasound-guided PICC insertion, ECG-based tip confirmation), carries independent clinical decision-making responsibility, and is concentrated in hospital and outpatient settings that pay above the RN average.

 Salary at a glance